LoganGore/Q-templates/python/basic/README.md

     }
 }</code></pre>

 Now we can define our function in a normal Python manner.
+We put this function **above** our resolvers variable, or we will get an error.

 ```
 def createPerson(value, info, **args):